dojo/dojo/CONTRIBUTING.md

 # What Makes a Successful Pull Request?

-There are several things that need to be considered for your pull request to be accepted.
-The following sections will cover some of these off.
+Having your contribution accepted is more than just the mechanics of getting your contribution into a pull request, there are several other things that are expected when contributing to the Dojo Toolkit which are covered below.

 ## Coding Style and Linting